 I recently finished your book and felt compelled to write you a letter.
 This isn’t my typical response to a book I enjoy.
-Usually I praise the book to someone I know will like appreciate it as I do, then I put it in their hands.
-I don’t know anyone who would enjoy it as much as I did, and I’m not giving it away.
+Usually, I praise the book to someone I know will like appreciate it as I do, then I put it directly in their hands.
+But I’m not sure I know anyone who would enjoy your book as much as I did, and I’m keeping this one.

 I should probably disclose that I am not your biggest fan.
 I like Wilco, enough to see you back in 1996 at The Coach House, and I bought Yankee Hotel Foxtrot, but I hadn’t actively sought out your music until recently, when I happened to hear “California Stars.”
 I thought it would be fun to learn, a good jam song, and it is.
 I’m only telling you to say that I am not star-stuck, not by any means.
 I’m not intoxicated by some fandom, but I am a writer and rookie guitar player who feels moved by your book.

-There are many things we have in common, from music taste to an alcohol problem that changed into an opiate addiction, to recovery, and so much more.
-We are obviously different in more ways than not, but your ability to express your feelings, your love for your friends, confusion when relationships went awry, along with your need to put it on the table – all these things resonated so strongly that I knew I had to write about it.
+There are many things we have in common, from music taste, to an alcohol problem that changed into an opiate addiction, to recovery, and so on.
+We different in more ways than not, but your ability to express your feelings, your love for your friends, confusion when relationships went awry, along with your need to put it on the table – all these things resonated so strongly that I knew I had to write about it.
 I don’t know who will read this letter.
 Not you.
 Maybe another fan.
 Maybe no one.
 But I had to write it.

 I wrote a song today.
 It wasn’t my first; I’m still very new at song writing.
 What is significant about this one was that I took to heart what you said about “melody is king.”
 I write lyrics first, but I tried your mumble method and can see why you do it it that way.
 That tip alone was worth way more than the price of the book.
 Thank you for that.